-- assess and manage any new tenancy agreements you may enter into
+- assess and manage any new tenancy agreements you may enter into;

-- assess how strong your financial standing is for suitable products and services
+- assess your financial standing to provide you with suitable products and services;

-- manage any accounts that you may already hold, for example reviewing suitable products or adjusting your current product in light of your current circumstances.
+- manage any accounts that you may already hold, for example reviewing suitable products or adjusting your product in light of your current circumstances;

-- contact you in relation to any accounts you may have and recovering debts that you may owe
+- contact you in relation to any accounts you may have and recovering debts that you may owe;

 - verifying your identity, age and address, to help other organisations make decisions about the services they offer;